eight04/rollup-readable-stream/README.md

-This is a repro repo.
+This is a repro repo for [rollup/rollup#1507](https://github.com/rollup/rollup/issues/1507).

 ## Steps to repro